 - Modern, fully-fitted kitchen

-Note: breakfast isn’t included but can be enjoyed for a few extra coins.
+Note: There’s no free breakfast included but it still can be enjoyed for a few extra coins.

 Location: Within the Vila Mariana area, situated next to a bike rental and close to the cities main spots.
-This traditional neighbourhood is peaceful and safe.
+This traditional neighborhood is peaceful and safe.

 Psst!
-We wrote up a full guide to WE Hostel Design here.
+We wrote up a full review to WE Hostel Design here.